 Unfortunately, understanding the motivation, and the timing behind your dismissal does not lessen the torment of the feelings of pain, heartache, and betrayal.
 You’ve been lied to, toyed with, and manipulated.
 Your love has been exploited and used as a weapon against you.
 Healing from this abuse takes time and tenacity.

-When I said that you can never win a battle against a narcissist, I meant that you can never win if you play their game.
+When I said that you could never win a battle against a narcissist, I meant that you could never win if you play their game.
 That doesn’t necessarily mean that you lose.
 On the contrary, now that the relationship is over, you are no longer their unwitting opponent in their twisted “love” game.
 You’re sincere, genuine, and you believe that love is not a game where there must always be a winner and a loser.
 Let the narcissist play the “You’re Always Going To End Up The Loser Game” with someone else.

 You’re FREE now.
 So, let go of what you know in your mind is not good for you.
 That way you will be available to receive what you truly want and deserve.